marygracemoesta/R-User-Guide/Getting_Started/Architecture.md

 If you prefer working in an IDE (such as RStudio), you can [launch a hosted instance of RStudio](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/RStudio_integrations.md) or configure a secure connection to Databricks through RStudio on your desktop.
 Most everything on Databricks can be controlled via REST API or through the CLI.

+*Production Jobs*

+Once you have your notebook or script ready for production, it can be scheduled to run on a regular or ad hoc basis.
+[Jobs](https://docs.databricks.com/jobs.html#jobs) support retries, parameterization, log delivery, alerts, and more.

 To summarize - the Unified Data Analytics Platform provides the software and infrastructure to bring together and extend the skills of engineers, scientists, and analysts.